Environmental badge; acquisition

 - Diesel vehicles with exhaust emission standard Euro-3 / III

-- Diesel vehicles with Euro-2 / II emission standard, retrofitted with particulate filter.
+- Diesel vehicles with exhaust emission standard Euro-2 / II, which have been retrofitted with particulate filters.

 - Pollutant group 4: green sticker

 - Diesel vehicles whose particulate emissions do not exceed 5 mg/km

 - Diesel vehicles with exhaust emission standard Euro-4 / IV, Euro-5 / V and EEV (enhanced environmentally friendly vehicle) i.e. particularly environmentally friendly vehicles that exceed the Euro-V exhaust emission standard (EEV standard is only specified for heavy-duty vehicles)

 - Vehicles with gasoline engines from Euro-1 / I (gasoline or gas-powered)

 - Vehicles with gasoline engines before Euro standard status, but with controlled catalytic converter (G-KAT), provided that they either comply with Annex XXIII StVZO or have been retrofitted with controlled KAT in accordance with the 52nd exception VO z.
 StVZO

 - Vehicles with electric motor